-A heel spur is a debilitating condition which causes discomfort right the way across the foot.
-Typically a quarter of an inch in length, heel spurs are caused by the development of a bony-like growth known as a calcium deposit, extending between the foot’s heel bone and arch.
-While it may normally appear at the front of the heel, heel spurs can often expand to affect other parts of the foot as well.
+A Heel Spur is a debilitating condition which causes discomfort across the entire foot.
+Typically a quarter of an inch in length, heel spurs are caused by the development of a bony growth known as a calcium deposit, extending between the heel bone and arch.
+Whilst it may normally appear at the front of the heel, heel spurs can often expand to affect other parts of the foot as well.

 Book Your Heel Spurs Ultrasound Appointment for £48.00 (includes Podiatry Consultation)

 Heel Spurs are typically brought on as a result of long-term muscle and ligament strain.
 Over time, excessive strain on your ligaments can stretch out the heel’s soft tissues and wear them out.